 * Dollar index slips to lowest since Dec.
 1

-SINGAPORE, Dec 28 (Reuters) - The dollar slid broadly on Thursday, hampered by a recent dip in U.S. 10-year bond yields, while commodity-linked currencies were bolstered by this week's rally in metals and oil prices.
+SINGAPORE, Dec 28 (Reuters) - The dollar was on the defensive on Thursday, hampered by a recent dip in U.S. 10-year bond yields, while commodity-linked currencies were bolstered by this week's rally in metals and oil prices.

-The dollar's index against a basket of six major currencies slipped to as low as 92.734, its weakest level in almost four weeks.
+The dollar's index against a basket of six major currencies slipped to 92.842 at one point, its lowest level since Dec.
+1.

-The index has dropped more than 9 percent this year, putting it on track for its biggest annual slide since 2003.
+The index has dropped 9.2 percent this year, putting it on track for its biggest annual slide since 2003.

 "Bond yields have pulled back from their peaks and the dollar is trading with a soft tone," said Satoshi Okagawa, senior global markets analyst at Sumitomo Mitsui Banking Corporation in Singapore, referring to a pullback in U.S. 10-year Treasury yields.